icopy-site/awesome-cn/docs/awesome/awesome-fantasy.md

 #### [The Witcher](https://www.imdb.com/title/tt5180504/) (2019-ongoing) [8.3]

 The natural choice for those who read the Witcher book series, The Witcher tv adaption is mostly faithful to the books, in theme if not in actual screenplaying, with Henry Cavill in the main role, great acting and a tone similar to Game of Thrones.
 Bonus point for the captivating soundtrack. [@Donearm](https://github.com/Donearm)

+Not as good as the source material but still an incredible show nonetheless.
+And yes the soundtrack is amazing! - [@elvybean](https://github.com/elvybean)

 > Geralt of Rivia, a solitary monster hunter, struggles to find his place in a world where people often prove more wicked than beasts.